Nuand/bladeRF/linux/apps/README.md

 ./bladeRF-cli -d /dev/bladerf0 -s setup.txt
 ```

-Load the FPGA, setup the device, but to do not enter interactive mod:
+Load the FPGA, setup the device, but to do not enter interactive mode:

 ```
 ./bladeRF-cli -d /dev/bladerf0 -l /path/to/fpga.rbf -s setup.txt -b